Denver,CO: How to Become a Firefighter

 The Salary of a Firefighter in Denver

-According to the US Bureau of Labor Statistics, the median annual salary for firefighters in the Denver metropolitan area is $68,300 as of May 2021.
+According to the US Bureau of Labor Statistics, the mean annual salary for firefighters in Colorado was $67,340 as of May 2022.
 However, this salary can vary based on experience, education, and certifications.
 To increase their earning potential, firefighters can pursue additional certifications or specializations, such as hazardous materials handling, technical rescue, or fire investigation.

 Career Outlook for Firefighters in Denver